Kristina01111000/lavendersite/README.md

 - connect the buy now buttons on the bundle pages

 - she emailed:
-    - delete the old picture from the site
-    - add all of the links to the pages for the bundles

         - large pollinator
              - no goldenrod listed on the site, what should it link to?